hari2309s/hue-mate/README.md

 - Deduplication and hue diversity enforcement to avoid near-duplicate swatches
 - Heuristic color naming with palette-aware uniqueness and Pantone approximation
 - Accessibility info (WCAG contrast on white/black and APCA-like metric) with suggested text color
+- Animated UI and transitions with Framer Motion in the frontend
 - Tints and shades generation and classic harmonies (complementary, analogous, triadic, split)
 - One-click export: CSS variables (11 steps), SCSS variables, Tailwind `extend.colors`, Figma variables